Home » Recipes » Side Dishes » Sweet Potato Casserole with Pecan Topping

-This delicious sweet potato casserole with pecan topping is a must-have side dish for Thanksgiving dinner and also perfect for Christmas dinner (or any meal really)!
+Sweet potato casserole with a streusel pecan topping.
+This delicious side dish is a must-have for Thanksgiving dinner and also perfect for Christmas dinner (or any meal, really)!

 Sweet Potato Casserole with Pecan Topping in White Baking Dish